Auror007/Auror007.github.io/content/experience.md

     </em>
 </div>

-- Collaborated on ’Data Driven Security’ research project focusing on metrics about exploitability of a vulnerability, providing likelihood of a functional exploit being devised for it in near future.
+- Collaborated on ’Data Driven Security’ research project focusing on metrics about exploitability of vulnerabilities, providing likelihood of a functional exploit being devised for CVEs in near future.
 - Analyzed various data endpoints and wrote crawlers using python and tested on docker.
 - Provided support for website and debug issues along with development of python modules for parsing and crawling, decreasing load time of website by nearly 70% using AWS.